nagaraj-bahubali/author-name-disambiguation-using-mcmc/README.md

 ## Installation
 ### Environment setup

 To run the project you need `python=3.8`, so it is recommended to setup a virtual environment.
+Alternatively, you can use the Docker setup with the commands from the [Reproduction](#reproduction) section.
 ```
 conda create -n mcmc_venv python=3.8 anaconda
 conda activate mcmc_venv